Solid fluid interaction

 Advanced computational materials modeling

-Developing cutting-edge methods for simulating – and visualizing – material behavior from atoms to applications.
+Developing cutting-edge methods for simulating and visualizing material behavior.

 Solid Rocket Motors

-Advancing solid rocket propulsion technology by developing tools for simulation driven design.
+Advancing solid rocket propulsion technology through simulation-driven design.

 Microstructure Evolution